manishreddy1993/NEU-TELE6603-SDN-Virtualization/Assignment1/README.md

 [Simple hub in pox controller](https://github.com/manishreddy1993/NEU-TELE6603-SDN-Virtualization/blob/master/Assignment1/SimpleHub.py)

+The mininet topology that is used is a switch that is connected to three hosts to test the functionality.

+Enter these commands on the mininet emulator to create the topology.

+ $ sudo mn -c

+ $ sudo mn --topo single,3 --mac --switch ovsk --controller remote

 Wait until the application indicates that the OpenFlow switch has connected.
 When the switch connects, POX will print something like this:

 ----------